emanuega/MERlin/docs/installation.rst

 An example PARAMETERS_HOME directory with typical files can be found in the `merlin-parameters-example <https://github.com/emanuega/merlin-parameters-example>`_ repository.

-The contents of an example .env file are below:
+The contents of an example .merlinenv file are below:

 .. code-block:: none

     DATA_HOME=D:/data
     ANALYSIS_HOME=D:/analysis
     PARAMETERS_HOME=D:/merfish-parameters

+Merlin can create a .merlinenv file for you using the command:

+.. code-blocks:: none

+    merlin --configure .